afontana405/Windows-sys-audit/README.md

 ## Usage

 1. **Navigate into the project directory**:
-   `cd Linux-sys-audit`
+   `cd Windows-sys-audit`

 2. **Run the script**:
    `./inventory.sh`

 3. **View the results**:
-   The output of the system audit will be saved in within `Documents/software_inventory`.
+   The output of the system audit will be saved in within `C:/software_inventory`.

 ## Features